physta/beautiful-jekyll/input_file.md

 description: How to define specific inputs.
 ---

-An INPUT file is used by KCM.py to define specific parameters as boundary effects or different projections of the thermal conductivity on certain directions.
+An INPUT file is used by KCM.py to define specific parameters as temperatures or boundary effects.

 The INPUT file also allows to specifiy the outputs you want to obtain from the calculations, as cumulative thermal conductivity or the thermal conductivity tensor.

+A default ouput file (kkcm_size_mesh.dat) of thermal conductivity and NL-parameters as function of temperature is provided.
+This file can be used as input for finite elements simulations removing the caption line (see [finite elements](https://physta.github.io/finite_elements/).

 An example INPUT file is download together with KCM.py in order to easier the definition of parameters.
 Use it as reference.